randomtruffles/Dominion_League/rules.md

 <a name="4.7.3.2"></a>4.7.3.2.
 Use the card buttons at the top to require cards from certain expansions.

 <a name="4.7.3.3"></a>4.7.3.3.
 Specify a maximum of either one card or one landscape.
-NOTE: You cannot agree to use deprecated cards or landscapes.
+You cannot agree to use deprecated cards or landscapes.

 <a name="4.7.3.4"></a>4.7.3.4.
 Change the Card Pool Level.